jiangxxxue/PROD/README.md

-# Anonymous Paper Submission: Large Language Model Unlearning for Source Code
+# Large Language Model Unlearning for Source Code

-This repository contains the code and data for the anonymous submission titled **Large Language Model Unlearning for Source Code**.
+This repository contains the code and data for the paper titled **Large Language Model Unlearning for Source Code**.

-## Instructions for Reproducibility

-To reproduce the results of this study, follow these steps:

 ### 1. Set Up the Environment
 Install the required dependencies using `requirements.txt`: